Edwin0204/homework-week-3/README.md

-This is the second homework assignment
+This is the third homework assignment

 It consisted on successfully deploying a webpage that looks like this: